 If you’re planning on travelling to Europe or Australia more than once within the next couple years, it might be worth applying for an extended visitor’s visa.
+This is particularly vital if you’re looking for work while out in Europe or Australia.
+In Australia, employers can perform a vevo check to inspect the details and entitlements of the visa.
+If you do not have a visa or something looks wrong, you could be missing out on employment.
 Whether you’re applying to Schengen states, the UK or Australia, without a letter of motivation requesting an extended multiple-entry visa, you are most likely going to be issued with a single-entry visa for your exact travel dates.
 The good news is that currently, the US Embassy is issuing most South African travellers who submit the correct documentation with 10 year multiple-entry visas!
 Individuals with a bachelor’s or master’s looking to enter the US for temporary work may want to investigate a H1B LCA visa to enter and live in the country.

 What documents do South Africans need to apply for a Schengen visa?

 The documents required for a Schengen, US, UK and Australian visa for South Africans are generally the same.
 You will need:

 - A valid South African passport with at least 3 blank pages and valid for at least 6 months after your intended date of return to South Africa

 - Proof of travel insurance (make sure that it is valid in Schengen states)